microsoft/vscode-docs/api/extension-capabilities/overview.md

 ## Workbench Extensions

-[Workbench extension points](extending-workbench) extend VS Code's user interface.
+[Workbench Extensions](./extending-workbench) extend VS Code's user interface.
 Add new right-click actions to the File Explorer, or even build a custom explorer using VS Code's high-level `TreeView` API.
-And, if your extension needs a fully customized user interface, use the Webview API to build your own document preview or user interface using standard HTML, CSS, and JavaScript.
+And, if your extension needs a fully customized user interface, use the Webview API to build your own document preview or UI using standard HTML, CSS, and JavaScript.

 **Extension Ideas**